Phanrum/ECMM409-TSP/README.md

 # Instalation instructions

-This program requries rust installed to compile, however the executable file does not require rust
+This program requries rust installed to compile, however the executable file does not require rust to run.

-Please note, this program uses a plotter called [plotters](https://github.com/plotters-rs/plotters) which has certain dependencies.
+Please note, this program uses a plotter called [plotters](https://github.com/plotters-rs/plotters) which has certain dependencies listed below.

 ## Dependencies